austinjhunt/bizbuysell-automation/README.md

   "verbose": true,
   "single_user_username": "<username>",
   "single_user_password": "<password>",
-  "single_user_google_drive_csv_link": "<google drive shared link to batch upload file with Anyone with link can view permission>"
+  "single_user_csv": "<google drive shared link to batch upload file with Anyone with link can view permission>" }
-}
 ```

 This would allow / require you to manually execute the function for each individual BBS user.
-Alternatively, you could create a single MultiUser event using the multi_user event JSON format shown above in this README.
+Alternatively, you could create a single MultiUser event using the multi_user event JSON format shown above in this README, and work off the assumption that the multi user CSV linked in Google Drive will always be updated with all of the users and their creds/CSV links.

 ### Without Lambda

-To run the project without AWS Lambda (if you prefer to connect with and use your local file system), take the following steps:
+To run the project without AWS Lambda (if you prefer to connect with and use your local file system, perhaps for better security), take the following steps:

 1. Install Docker on the machine which will be running this if you have not already done so.
 2. Copy [sample.env](sample.env) to your own `.env` file.
 Then change the values to match your specifications.
 The .env file is not included in git version control intentionally to prevent information leakage.
-3. In the [docker-compsoe.yml](docker-compose.yml) file, you can feel free to change the value under `volumes`.
+3. In the [docker-compose.yml](docker-compose.yml) file, you can feel free to change the value under `volumes`.
 This is just mapping a host folder (e.g., a `./files` folder in the root of this project) to the main files folder inside the Docker container.
 So, if you are generating your CSV files for batch uploads and storing them on your server in `/var/bbs-batch-upload-files/` as part of your business process, you could simply change the volumes section to look like:

 ```
 volumes:
   - /var/bbs-batch-upload-files:/opt/data/files
 ```

 You could also change the second part after the colon if you want to change where files are stored inside the container.
 The key thing to note about that part of the volume is that is the base path you need to use for your environment variables like MULTI_USER_CSV and SINGLE_USER_CSV when using FILE_SOURCE=local.
+You can also add multiple volumes if you have different locations on your host server storing different groups of files.

 3. Run `./run-local.sh`.
 You can [view that script](run-local.sh) to see what it is doing in more detail.